 Baoshu Huang, Head of North Asia Debt Capital Market at ANZ stated that the current market is very different from that when he started the debt capital market business 15 years ago.
 Regarding the markets in Asia (excluding Japan), China’s transactions accounted for 65% of the market, and the number is still as high as 40% even including Japan.
 At the same time, the issuers’ types in the Asia market are getting increasingly diversified.
 In the past issuers were mostly state-owned enterprises, whilst the current issuers also include some regional companies.
 More and more investors have started to pay attention to some private companies and it is believed that the market size will further expand.

-William Fung – Head of Debt Capital Market and Distribution and CIO Office
+William Fung – Head of CIO Office

-William Fung, Head of Debt Capital Market and Distribution and CIO Office at AMTD Group also expressed that if investors are optimistic about Asia, they will definitely be positive about China.
+William Fung, Head of CIO Office at AMTD Group also expressed that if investors are optimistic about Asia, they will definitely be positive about China.
 The diversity of Asian market investors is very strong.
 There are global investors, Asian private banks as well as Asian local investors.
 In the meanwhile, many Asian issuers also have investments in Asian capital markets, including funds, banks and a variety of capital.
 In the past 2 years, AMTD Group has completed nearly 60 single bond issuances, successfully assisting numerous high-quality companies to open the door to the international debt capital markets and establish an extensive and in-depth cooperation network with different types of investors.

 Mark Lo – Head of Fixed Income and CIO Office at AMTD Group